 All-in-one mobile applications like EdApp can help you put together mobile-friendly employee training content that will perfectly respond on different mobile devices, like iOS, Android, and Windows.
 But that’s not all—it also features an in-built push notification system that can send pop-up messages to your learner’s mobile devices.
 This function allows admins to chase up tardy learners to complete their lessons, and also inform everybody of new learning activities or course updates.

-Setting up rewards and prizes is a powerful motivator that can help bring out the best performance from your team and improve the effectiveness of your employee development program.
+Setting up rewards and prizes is a powerful motivator that can help bring out the best performance from your team and improve the effectiveness of your employee development program example.
 It’s just simple math—if they know that there will be some rewards and prizes at the end of their learning journey, then they will most likely exert more effort in learning and upskilling.
 It will also fuel some healthy competition among your team, which will further engage and excite them, rather than simply requiring them to read their modules and courses.

 Rewarding your employees can come in different forms.
 You can reward them with cash incentives, sales coupons and coffee vouchers, or even gadgets and tech accessories, or even a subscription to workout routines that will help workers look and feel their best.
 If you’re on a tight budget, non-monetary prizes like a simple hand-written note can also go a long way in expressing your gratitude to your employees.
 If you like, you can also use EdApp’s Achievements feature to customize banners and badges and grant them to those who have completed their courses or scored well on their assessments.